Conversational AI

 Pricing and scale considerations

-Synthflow uses tiered pricing in the $0.07 to $0.13 per minute range depending on plan.
+Synthflow uses tiered pricing in the $0.07 to $0.13 per minute range, depending on your plan.

 5. Bland AI

-Bland is a voice AI agent platform focused primarily on outbound calling at scale.
-It's designed for outbound voice campaign operators running lead qualification, survey, or appointment-confirmation workflows that need high-volume call dispatch.
+Bland is focused primarily on outbound calling at scale, suitable for campaign operators running lead qualification, surveys, or appointment-confirmation workflows that need high-volume call dispatch.

-Bland's agents configure through the API or dashboard, telephony ships built-in, and real-time campaign analytics track conversion across the queue.
+Bland's agents configure through the API or dashboard, telephony is built-in, and real-time campaign analytics track conversion across the queue.

-The platform's strength is outbound campaign economics.
+Outbound campaign economics is the play.
 Bland's per-minute pricing scales well for teams running thousands of outbound calls daily.
-The trade-off is that outbound calling for cold contacts carries TCPA and STIR/SHAKEN compliance risk that operators must design around carefully.
+Outbound calling for cold contacts also carries TCPA and STIR/SHAKEN compliance risk that operators must design around.

 Pros